Handbook

 7. Special education data

-parent’s prior written consent.
+Directory information can be disclosed to outside organizations without a parent’s prior written consent.
 Outside organizations include, but are not limited to, companies that publish yearbooks or sports conferences.
 FSSD has designated the following information in a student’s educational record as “directory information”:

 1. Student name